 Kayaking with Kids in Hawaii: How to Get It Right

-Two kids kayaking on a sunny day near Waikiki Resort Hotel
+Two kids kayaking on a sunny day near Waikiki Resort Hotel by Sono

 Ho'omakaukau!
 (Hawaiian for "ready, get set, go")—often used to kick off canoe and kayak races in Hawaii) There's no better way for you and your family to see the world-famous beaches of Oahu than kayaking in Hawaii.
 From crystal-clear lagoons filled with honu (turtles) and iʻa (fish) to breezy coastlines where you can take in Oahu's fabled cityscape and mountains, kayaking with kids in Hawaii creates memories and unforgettable experiences for young and old alike.